permutationlock/ztrait/README.md

 }
 ```

-**Note:** If we don't place the trait verification inside a comptime block then
+**Note:** If we don't specify that the trait verification is comptime then
 verification might be evaluated later during compilation.
 This results in
 regular duck-typing errors rather than trait implementation errors.